The Best App Marketing Strategies for Increased Downloads and Engagement - from 14 Experts

 13. Don't Forget About Email Marketing

-According to Sean Casto, even though social media marketing has been steadily catching up, email marketing is still the most efficient form of digital marketing.
+According to Sean Casto of PreApps, even though social media marketing has been steadily catching up, email marketing is still the most efficient form of digital marketing.
 Naturally, it can be also used for your mobile app marketing.

 “Since you’ve already started developing a mailing list from the pre-launch website, identifying the right warm-prospecting audience shouldn’t be a problem at all.
 If done systematically and strategically, expect a conversion rate that exceeds 30%.”